quacksouls/lyf/doc/organize.md

 The way you organize your data affects the ease and speed with which you access the data.
 You should refrain from using any one technique to organize all types of data.
 Each technique for organizing data is often well suited for a particular type of data.
-This section shows you three common techniques for organizing data.
+This chapter shows you three common techniques for organizing data.
 The techniques to be discussed are array, set, and map.

 ## Line them up